kushalpagolu/UptownMunchV6/README.md

 The file also includes the ShoppingCartStackScreen component that contains ShoppingCartScreen and CheckoutScreen screens and has customized headers and navigation options.

 Finally, the AppContainer wraps the AppNavigator component to enable navigation.

+The **react-native-gesture-handler** library is designed primarily for mobile platforms like iOS and Android, and it might not work perfectly on the web platform out of the box.
+To have a consistent experience across mobile and web platforms, you can use the **react-native-web-swiper** library, which is designed to work with React Native for Web.

+You can install the react-native-web-swiper library by running:

+'''
+yarn add react-native-web-swiper

+'''

+or

+'''
+npm install react-native-web-swiper

+'''